 - After submitting your entry, you will see a confirmation timestamp on screen and a link where you can download your entry as a PDF.
 You will also receive an email that your entry was submitted.
-Please note that once a teacher or teacher team submits the application, it cannot be recalled or revised.
+Please note that once a teacher submits the application, it cannot be recalled or revised.

 Receiving a Prize Award

-In administering the prize over the past three years, we’ve learned that some school, district, and state policies may prohibit teachers from receiving the individual portion of prize money.
-Before beginning your application, we ask you to check your school, district, and state policies to learn if you/your team are eligible to receive the individual portion of the prize funds.
-If and only if your school, district, or state policy prohibits you/your team from receiving the individual portion of prize funds, you may still submit an application on behalf of your school.
-On the application, check the box indicating that you/your team are applying on behalf of your school and that in the event you are named a winner, all prize money would be directed to your school’s skilled trade program, and not to you/your team.
+In administering the prize over the past four years, we’ve learned that some school, district, and state policies may prohibit teachers from receiving the individual portion of prize money.
+Before beginning your application, we ask you to check your school, district, and state policies to learn if you are eligible to receive the individual portion of the prize funds.
+If and only if your school, district, or state policy prohibits you from receiving the individual portion of prize funds, you may still submit an application on behalf of your school.
+On the application, check the box indicating that you are applying on behalf of your school and that in the event you are named a winner, all prize money would be directed to your school’s skilled trade program, and not to you.
 This information will not be used as a factor in the judging process.

 Upon being named winners, teachers and their schools will be asked to submit documentation required to receive a cash award from The Smidt Foundation.